 – Install drapes and curtains that completely blot out all outside light

-– Fit your bed with a soft foam top
+– Fit your bed with a soft foam top (like these twin, queen or king-size ones)

 – Provide different blankets for warm/cold nights